umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors/Multiple-Textstring.md

 ##Data example

-Multiple Textstring stores it's content as XML, below is an example.
+Multiple Textstring stores its content as XML, below is an example.

 	<keyFeatureList>
 		<values>